zvakanaka/vindriktning-oled-no-wifi/README.md

 The Ikea uC will do all that polling stuff for us.

 As reported in #16, the transitions from Green to Yellow and Yellow to Red in the Ikea firmware are at around 30 and 100μg/m³.

-## ToDo

-Reconfiguration of a provisioned device without having to OTAU a firmware that clears the settings would be nice.

 ## References and sources